Guidelines for the Reopening of Public Waterfronts and Beaches

 Public Health Recommendations

-- Municipalities are encouraged to develop a plan with the following guidelines:
+- Municipalities are required to develop a plan with the following guidelines:

 - Use educational tools such as onsite signs and/or social media messaging advising visitors about COVID-19 precautions when going to the beach.

-- Consider limiting the total number of people at the beach.
+- Consider limiting the total number of people at the beach so social distancing can be adequately maintained all the time.

 - Manage the traffic flow as people enter and exit the beach and parking areas.